commercetools/commercetools-payment-integration-java/BUILD.md

  Still not clear why, but should be investigated.
  It might be connected to parallel execution, but likely not.

- 2. Any test which makes requests to Sphere environment may fails with:
+ 2. Any test which makes requests to Sphere environment may fail with:
  > java.util.concurrent.ExecutionException: io.sphere.sdk.http.HttpException:
  > The underlying HTTP client detected a problem.